Or, How to Love God and How not to Love God

 (Acts 1:8)

-There were more problems after the Cappadocian change to the philosophical development of the Trinity.
-Zachhuber describes how there were future changes after the Cappadocian Father’s contribution was recognized as the philosophy added new dimensions.
+There were further problems after the Cappadocian shift in the philosophical development of the Trinity.
+Zachhuber describes how subsequent changes followed the Cappadocian Fathers’ contribution, as philosophy added new dimensions.
 He describes how there were different intellectual trajectories following the Cappadocians.
 He discusses how the Physis had dual meanings, and later authors discussed universal and individual natures.
-Individual natures were absent from the Cappadocians’ discussion, and this presented some problems.
+Individual natures were absent from the Cappadocians’ discussion, which posed problems philosophically.

-In his paper, Zachhuber cites arguments from a number of philosopher theologians, including Cyril, John the Grammarian, Severus of Antioch, John Philoponus, Leontius of Byzantium, Theodore of Raïthu, and John of Damascus, that span over centuries.
+In his paper, Zachhuber cites arguments from a number of philosopher-theologians, including Cyril, John the Grammarian, Severus of Antioch, John Philoponus, Leontius of Byzantium, Theodore of Raithu, and John of Damascus, spanning centuries.

-Among the arguments and concepts presented are philosophical topics such as free-floating universals, the Monophysites vs miaphysite debate, the lingering debate whether one hypostasis could have two ousia, the capacity of the physis to stand between the universal and the individual, and others.
+Among the arguments and concepts presented are philosophical topics such as free-floating universals, the Monophysite vs. miaphysite debate, the lingering debate over whether one hypostasis could have two ousia, the capacity of the physis to stand between the universal and the individual, and others.

 I cite the above points in Zachhuber’s paper to emphasize the extrabiblical, worldly philosophical nature of this study of Christ.
 Zachhuber documents how these worldly philosophical concepts ruled the construction of Trinitarian doctrine.

-Of course, these writings do not mention the scriptural mandate not to add or subtract to Scripture.
+Of course, these writings do not mention the scriptural mandate against adding to or subtracting from Scripture.

 You shall not add to the word which I command you, neither shall you take away from it, that you may keep the commandments of Yahweh your God which I command you.